planetlabs/planet-client-python/docs/cli/cli-guide.md

 $ planet auth init
 ```

+!!!note Note
+    For information on how to confirm your Planet Account, see [Get a Planet Account](../../get-started/get-your-planet-account/).

-To store the authentication information in an environment variable, e.g.
+You can store the API key associated with your account in an environment variable, e.g.
 for passing into a Docker instance:

 ```console
 $ export PL_API_KEY=$(planet auth value)
 ```

+The `auth value` returned is the same as the API key in your [Account](https://account.planet.com/) under My Settings.
+You can also retrieve it when viewing scenes in Planet Explorer by selecting "API {:}" at the bottom of the daily scene panel.

 ## Collecting Results